Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/README.md

 In addition to carving complete files, examiners can also recover valuable file fragments.
 This is often applicable for non-compressed and non-encrypted files, such as text files, HTML documents, or data from a swap/page file.

-Various tools are available to aid in file carving, including Carver Recovery, Scalpel, and Bulk Extractor.
-While these tools can be highly beneficial, it's important for examiners to recognize that they may not always yield perfect results.

 ## Activity: Manual File Carving Using FTK Imager

 ### Tools Required: